nakoledomu/ClaimCheckAI/README.md

 # Credibly
-AI agent used for verifying information and sources
+AI agent used for verifying information and credibility of sources